Cleaning Guides

 Baking soda is another great eco-friendly solution.
 And since it absorbs moisture very well, it’s a good fighter against mould.
 Here’s how to get rid of mould on walls using baking soda:

-2. Spray the mould infested area and scrub with a brush.
+2. Spray the mould-infested area and scrub it gently with a sponge.

 You may also like: